remre/telegramdicti/README.md

-This bot has quiz, dictionary and translate commands
+This bot has quiz, dictionary and translate commands.
+You can try it yourself! @traildictbot

 For dictionary merriam webster is used